Community Fellow Program

 - Walla Walla Symphony

-Students can meet representatives from this year's participating organizations at the Community Fellows Fair on September 6, 2016, from 4:00-5:00 PM in Reid Coffeehouse.
+Students can meet representatives from this year's participating organizations at the Community Fellows Fair in September 2018.

+Applications for the 2018-2019 academic year will be available in August.
 Juniors and seniors (who are eligible to work in the US) apply directly to the organization(s) that interest them, not the SEC.
-Applications will be accepted on a rolling basis.
-The final deadline is September 9th by noon.
-For more detailed information, click here.
+Applications are accepted on a rolling basis.